Review of Professional USB Microscope Eyepiece Attachment

 So what is so good?

 Firstly, the basic optical quality.
-As you see from the link at the top of this page, you can buy a complete USB microscope (not just an attachment) with light and zoom up to 200X for £37.50.
-But, understandably for this price, the image when used at more than 20X or 30X magnification will be fuzzy.
+As you see from the link at the top of this page, you can buy a complete USB microscope (not just an attachment) with light and zoom up to 200X for under £50.00 but, understandably for this price, the image when used at more than 20X or 30X magnification will be fuzzy.
 THIS, on the other hand, gives a superb image right down to a few microns, as you see from the picture.

 Secondly, the software enables real-time video that actually works.
 His £300.00 has a 'live video' function, but the imaged updates (frame rate) about once every two seconds, which makes for somewhat jerky pictures.
 THIS one manages live video at about 30 frames per second, enabling you to quite comfortably watch micro-organisms swimming around.